sarusso/eDjango/README.md

 Usage:
 ------

 Clone/download the repo, install requirements, and create you app in eDjango/edjango/your_app.
-You probably want to hardlink against another folder/repo.
+You probably want to hard-link against another folder/repo.
 Note that the suffix "_app" is mandatory.

 The structure for "your_app" is then almost the same as an usual (entire) Django project - except that in this case is completely decoupled from Django itself.